 SB 323 is a disaster for California's residential and mixed-used HOAs.
 Each and every one of the state's tens of thousands of associations subject to the Davis-Stirling Act must now scramble to update their election rules and adopt new election practices before January 1st or face voided election results and costly legal liability, including attorney's fees and civil penalties of up to $500 per violation.

 As if these problems aren't bad enough, SB 323 was signed with just 81 days lead time.
 81 days - less than three months - to update election rules (and possibly bylaws and CC&Rs) and comprehensively overhaul election practices.
-Comically, this period is shorter than the law's new mandatory election timeline.
+Comically, this period is shorter than the law's mandatory new 105 day election timeline.
 A grace period would have been helpful, but helpful is clearly not the bill's intent.

 SB 323 is fundamentally flawed legislation.
 Despite the bill's sponsor's claims, associations are not governments, with governmental budgets or staff.
 They are simple nonprofit structures run by volunteers with a simple goal, the protection and enhancement of equity, affordability, and quiet enjoyment.
 Imposing complex governmental election standards on working parents, retirees, and other homeowners will not go "a long way toward restoring confidence" in these structures, as the bill's proponents claim, it will break them.

 Regardless of the law's flaws, SB 323 will take effect on January 1st.
 Here is an overview of the bill's main changes to the Davis-Stirling Act:

 1. Strict Compliance.
 SB 323's most significant change is in regards to enforcement actions.
 Prior to SB 323, if a member sued to challenge election results, courts had discretion as to whether to let the results stand.
 This typically meant that courts would let election law violations slide unless the challenger could show real harm.
 Effective January 1st, however, SB 323 will require courts to void elections unless the association can show that its non-compliance did not affect the results.